 In such a case, the mind is generating two formations:

-They are simply two, mutually interdependent concepts that, together, form motivation structures, or motives, of personal existence.
+They are simply two, mutually interdependent concepts that, together, form motivation structures, or motives, or the motivations, of personal existence.

 The subjective formation exists as a reaction to the objective formation, where I will define, "formation", in a moment.

-For now, let's just say that in every moment of experience, we seem to be confronted by circumstances, situations, and conditions of life -- imposed upon us, from outside, inexorable and incomprehensible forces -- kind of like, "The News".
+For now, let's just say that in every moment of experience, we seem to be confronted by circumstances, situations, and conditions of life -- imposed upon us by outside, inexorable and incomprehensible forces -- kind of like, "the news".
 Objective circumstances contain some elements that change little by little, over time, and many more elements that change a lot, from moment to moment, sometimes in repetitive cycles and sometimes as new developments.
 All of these functions correspond to the "objective or yang TetraSeed".
 Think of driving in your car: the experience consists of things that exist, that persist, that have location, and that are moving in a direction, relative to ourselves.